 - Motor vehicles are totally prohibited inside the natural park.
 Use the marked trails for walking or cycling.

-The salt lakes of La Mata and Torrevieja have been used for centuries for the production and extraction of salt.
-After the Christian conquest of this region, in the 13th century, the city of Torrevieja had not yet been founded (it did not exist) and the salt flats were known as Salinas Mayores, whose property was of the Crown and the Council of Orihuela, intermittently .
-As a curious fact, at least twice they tried to create a fish lagoon in the lakes, although without success.
+The Torrevieja pink lake and the green lagoon of La Mata have been used, for centuries, for the production of salt.
+After the Christian Conquest, in the 13th century, the city of Torrevieja had not yet been founded –it did not exist– and the salt flats were known as Salinas Mayores, whose property was intermittently owned by the Crown and the Council of Orihuela.